awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interact-with-shadows-in-components.md

 # Interact with shadows in components<a name="interact-with-shadows-in-components"></a>

-You can develop custom components, including Lambda function components, that use the local shadow service to read and modify local shadow documents and perform local state management of connected devices\.
+You can develop custom components, including Lambda function components, that use the local shadow service to read and modify local shadow documents and client device shadow documents\.

 Custom components interact with the local shadow service using the AWS IoT Greengrass Core IPC libraries in the AWS IoT Device SDK\.
 The [shadow manager](shadow-manager-component.md) component enables the local shadow service on your core device\.

 To deploy the shadow manager component to a Greengrass core device, [create a deployment](create-deployments.md) that includes the `aws.greengrass.ShadowManager` component\.

 **Note**
 By default, deploying the shadow manager component enables local shadow operations only\.
-To enable AWS IoT Greengrass to sync shadow state information for core device shadows or any shadows for connected devices to the corresponding cloud shadow documents in AWS IoT Core, you must create a configuration update for the shadow manager component that includes the `synchronize` parameter\.
+To enable AWS IoT Greengrass to sync shadow state information for core device shadows or any shadows for client devices to the corresponding cloud shadow documents in AWS IoT Core, you must create a configuration update for the shadow manager component that includes the `synchronize` parameter\.
 For more information, see [Sync local device shadows with AWS IoT Core](sync-shadows-with-iot-core.md)\.

 **Topics**
 + [Retrieve and modify shadow states](#interact-shadow-states)